 How The Arapahoe Library District Replaced Print Posters with Enplug Digital Displays

-Over its fifty years in existence, the Arapahoe Library District has built a reputation as being innovative and forward-thinking, embracing new technologies that further their vision of creating a “literate, informed and fulfilled community.”
+Over its fifty years in existence, the Arapahoe Library District has built a reputation as being innovative and forward-thinking, embracing new technologies and digital library services that further their vision of creating a “literate, informed and fulfilled community.”
 In the district’s branches today you’ll find much more than books – with 3D printers, maker spaces, and recording studios among the offerings.

 Sharing these resources and promoting the 800+ events that take place each month is a huge task for the marketing team at Arapahoe Libraries.
 Printing hundreds of posters, delivering them to the branches, and installing them is time-intensive and expensive.